SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The dynamical core of SpeedyWeather.jl uses established numerics [@Bourke1972; @Hoskins1975; @Simmons1978; @Simmons1981],
-widely adapted in numerical weather prediction.
+widely adopted in numerical weather prediction.
 It is based on the spherical harmonic transform with a leapfrog-based semi-implicit time integration [@Hoskins1975] and a Robert-Asselin-Williams filter [@Williams2011; @Amezcua2011].
 The spherical harmonic transform is grid-flexible.
-Any iso-latitude ring-based grid can be used and new grids can be externally defined and passed on as argument.
+Any iso-latitude ring-based grid can be used and new grids can be externally defined and passed in as an argument.
 Many grids are already implemented: the conventional Gaussian grid, a regular longitude-latitude grid, the octahedral Gaussian grid [@Malardel2016], the octahedral Clenshaw-Curtis grid [@Hotta2018], and the HEALPix grid [@Gorski2005].
 Both SpeedyWeather.jl and its spherical harmonic transform SpeedyTransforms are also number format-flexible.
-32-bit single-precision floating-point numbers (Float32) are the default as adapted by other modelling efforts [@Vana2017, @Nakano2018], but Float64 and other custom number formats can be used with a single code basis.
+32-bit single-precision floating-point numbers (Float32) are the default as adopted by other modelling efforts [@Vana2017, @Nakano2018], but Float64 and other custom number formats can be used with a single code basis.
 Julia will compile to the choice of the number format, the grid, and and other model components just-in-time.
 A simple parallelisation